crischarles/TheCodeBook-stage1/README.md

 ## Additional Information

 The ciphertext from the book is also in this repo, in case you want to try it.

+## How to run the script

+You just have to give a ciphertext file to the script as a parameter, as below:
+./script.sh file.txt